 DIS offers students engaging and challenging coursework taught by faculty practitioners in a variety of programs enriched by field studies, hands-on learning opportunities, and study tours across Europe.
 Cultural engagement opportunities integrate students into the local culture and students gain academic knowledge and intercultural skills to prepare for a globalized world.
-Students in design, pre-professional and science studies will find a variety of study programs with DIS.
+Students in design, environmental science/sustainability, preprofessional, and science studies will find a variety of study programs with DIS.
 All courses are taught in English.